millord/digital-notes/README.md

 ```
 ## Adding uri of yor mongodb connection:

-- create a .env file in the root directory and add the following (you need mongodb installed):
+- create a .env file in the root directory and add the following (you need to have mongodb installed):

  "MONGO_URI": "mongodb://localhost/digital-notes"